 The physical and mental well-being of students are fundamental components of successful and happy study away ventures.
 Students should schedule checkups with their care providers before they depart, as even mild physical or psychological disorders can become more serious as they are separated from their regular support systems.

 If students have pre-existing physical or mental health conditions, we urge them to alert a Global Opportunities staff member, as well as the faculty program leader, or someone on the program staff immediately.
 If health-related issues arise during the program, on-site staff are knowledgeable about local resources and are usually in the best position to help them resolve things quickly.

 All students participating in international Global Opportunities programs are provided with international coverage that includes accident and sickness expenses, emergency medical evacuation, and repatriation of remains.
 Effective with the fall 2017 term, students traveling abroad will be covered by Temple's new international health insurance plan, administered by International SOS.
 Like the existing security and advisory services provided by International SOS described below, the cost of this coverage will be paid by the Office of Risk Management and Treasury.
 Travelers will no longer be required to purchase international health insurance coverage individually.

-Though it’s not required that students have health insurance for domestic locations, we recommend that students obtain and review their current plans to ensure they are covered while interning in another U.S. city.
+Though it’s not required that students have health insurance for domestic locations, we recommend that students obtain and review their current plans to ensure they are covered while studying or interning in another U.S. city.